mjucius/py-cozi-client/README.md

 # py-cozi-client

-A Python client for the Cozi Family Organizer API that provides a robust and type-safe interface to the Cozi service.
+An unofficial Python client for the Cozi Family Organizer API that provides a robust and type-safe interface to the Cozi service.

 ## Features